eirmag/day-schedule-selector/README.md

 An integer value representing length of each time slot, in minutes.

+#### horizontalView
+default: `false`

+A boolean value to switch display.
+Columns are hours, rows are days.

 ## Events
 The following custom events are triggered on the element.